sterlingward/sixsided/README.md

-This is just a simple explanation of the code:
+These are the instructions for the code:

 Write a .NET console application using C# that simulates the rolling of two 6-sided dice (NOTE:
 NOT a one 12-sided die.)
 Use an array to keep track of the number of times that each